 A picosecond laser (hereinafter referred to as pico laser) is a laser that can crush melanin and tattoo ink pigments with the shock wave (photoacoustic effect) of the laser .
 Therefore, it is said that the Q-switched laser can crush pigment particles that are too small to be destroyed, and can improve skin problems while reducing the risk of scabs and pigmentation after treatment.

-However, in rare cases, it is said that there are cases where the effect of pico laser treatment cannot be felt, such as "stains do not disappear" or "no change".
-Pico laser with many features such as crushing pigments, tone-up of dull skin, and improvement of skin quality .
+However, in rare cases, it is said that there are cases in which the effect of pico laser treatment cannot be felt, such as "stains do not disappear" or "no change".
+Pico laser has many features such as crushing pigments, tone-up of dull skin, and improvement of skin quality.
 It is important to check the effects and risks before the procedure and receive appropriate treatment.

 Table of contents

 A pico laser (picosecond laser / picosecond laser) is a laser that can irradiate in picoseconds (1/1 trillion seconds) .